Shakuhachi

 - OBOE - "Memorandum"

-Do note: This is definitely not a 'kōnin', 公認, an "official governmental authorization", as a majority of shakuhachi historians do very much like to call it!
+Do note: This is definitely not a 'kōnin', 公認, an "official governmental authorization", as a majority of "traditionalistic" shakuhachi historians - East & West - do very much like to call it!

-It is rather just a short notification of certain basic guidelines for a then pretty small, local and only loosely knit "organization" of temporarily, or perhaps lifelong, masterless members of the samurai class.
+It is rather just a short notification of certain basic guidelines for some then pretty small, local and only loosely knit groups of temporarily, or perhaps life long, now masterless former members of the samurai class.

 It is essential to note that the document is addressed to "All Komusō Branches" (or, "Factions"):